ToshioCP/Gtk4-tutorial/src/sec27.src.md

 - The first two lines tell that `program` is `statement`.
 - Whenever `statement` is reduced to `program`, an action `node_top=$$=$1;` is executed.
 - `node_top` is a static variable.
-It points the top node of the tree.
+It points to the top node of the tree.
 - The symbol `$$` is a semantic value of the result.
 For example, `$$` in line 2 is the semantic value of `program`.
 It is a pointer to a `node_t` type structure.